 In order to avoid the ditch of inbreeding, it would be quite human to over-react and thus plummet off the other side of the road into the ditch of becoming a butterfly.
 If someone were to flatly assert that truth equally comes from many sources or that we should listen to all voices, then life becomes the flimsy flitter from one attractive flower to another with no particular guiding direction or ability to distinguish the quality of each message.

-Responsible discipleship requires more than the naivety of inbreeding or the flittering to embrace every new and appealing idea.
-The path the Jewish Bereans chose illustrates a responsible approach to those who claim to present truth.
-They examined the Scriptures daily to see if the message they were hearing was true./3 They neither walled themselves off nor did they wildly embrace something just because it was new.
+Responsible discipleship requires more than the naivety of inbreeding or the flittering from one popular idea to another.
+The path the Jewish Bereans chose illustrates a responsible approach toward those who claim to present truth.
+They examined the Scriptures daily to see if the message they were hearing was true./3 They neither walled themselves off nor did they wildly embrace something just because it was the latest and greatest.
 They tested the message they heard against Scripture.
 As a result, they embraced the truth of the gospel and became disciples of the Lord.

 Scripture reveals what is true; Scripture is the standard./4 We have been repeatedly warned that personal feelings and experiences are unreliable./5